jshprentz/meetup2xibo/README.rst

 Features
 --------

+**Meetup2xibo** ...

 * Retrieves events from the Meetup.com API.
 * Inserts, updates, and deletes events via the Xibo CMS API.
-* Logs changes to Xibo events.
 * Extracts event locations from Meetup.com venue name and find-us fields.
 * Maps abbreviated and misspelled event locations to preferred forms.
 * Allows per-event overrides of location mapping rules.
+* Converts Meetup.com event start and end times into local date/times formatted for Xibo.
+* Logs changes to Xibo events.
 * Logs location mappings.

-* Converts Meetup.com event start and end times into ISO 8601 local date/times for Xibo.
+Supporting programs ...

-* Summarizes logs in a daily email message.
+* Summarize logs in a daily email message.
+* Report yesterday's date for use in shell scripts.

 Credits
 -------